 Once you take these steps, you will be educated about the process and your courses of action.
 At this point, trust your gut decision.

-You have the right to appeal the Relief for Cause OER, but the odds of winning are against you.
+You have the right to appeal the Relief for Cause OER, but the odds of overturning it are stacked against you.
 The best thing you can do is schedule a consultation with your S1 or local JAG Office.
-Find out what your rights are and educate yourself on the regulations covering the appeals process (see below).
+Find out what your rights are and educate yourself on the regulations covering the appeal process (see below).
 There are lots of different rules for the process, depending upon the rank of the officer.

-You might also want to consider the time involved to appeal it, the evidence you have to back-up your opinion of the matter, how much longer you have in your career or obligation and the advice you get from JAG or a civilian attorney.
+You might also want to consider the time involved to appeal it, the evidence you have to back-up your opinion of the matter, how much longer you have in your career or military service obligation, and the advice you get from JAG or a civilian attorney.

 I’d like to close by saying the Relief for Cause OER is typically a “career ending” evaluation report for the rated officer.
 While it may be necessary at times, the rated officer should always do their due diligence and determine if there is another course of action that would remedy the situation.
 If nothing else, consult with JAG and put some serious thought into the matter before you choose this course of action.